Run fast for your mother run fast for your father

 Eleanor started to respond and then stopped, searching her daughter's face.
 "What is it?"

 It hurt a little to admit it.
 "Even with my arm healed, he's twice the fighter I am.
 You know that."
-Tears started to prickle at the edges of her eyes.
+Tears she'd only just quelled began prickling at the edges of her eyes.
 "Congratulations.
 You were right.
 I should have focused more on arms and combat.
 I'm sorry.
 I've let everyone down."
 She bent her head.

 "What matters is how you react, and you are doing fine.
 You may not know how to fight but you are quick and you are clever and you have gotten this far."

 Elissa took a deep breath, hearing the truth in her mother's words.
 They were alive—all three of them, and that was a fact she could cling to.
-She blinked away fresh tears.
 "That's right," she said, trying to sound brave.
 "I'll just think up a way out of this."

-Elissa looked her mother square in the eye and did her best not to sigh.
+Elissa did her best not to sigh.
 "The first step," she said patiently and slowly. ". . . involves you giving the healing potion to the damn dog."

 "Right.
 Alright, fine."
 Eleanor shook her head and knelt beside Prince.
 She began to spread the potion over the nasty-looking wound.